 If your devices are in the state ‘Connected‘ or ‘Active‘, then you have checked this right after you sent a request to lighty.io.
 Usually, it takes, at most, one minute to establish a connection.

-If you still see this state, then there could be something wrong in the BGP configuration.
-Please check your configuration in Arista CLI, by typing command ‘show running-config‘ and compare it with the full Arista configuration above.
+If you still see this state, then there could be something wrong with the BGP configuration.
+Please check your configuration in Arista CLI, by typing the command ‘show running-config‘ and compare it with the full Arista configuration above.

 2. Check ip route for available loopbacks from other devices